-1.22 Going concern
+1.23 Going concern

-The Association is reliant on the financial support of the Bus Industry Confederation Inc to continue on a going concern basis.
+The Association is reliant on the agreed financial support of the Bus Industry Confederation Inc to continue on a going concern basis.
+This agreed financial support is to continue until otherwise determined by the Council of the Bus Industry Confederation Inc.